svnv-svsv-jm/llm/README.md

 ## Run app locally

-To run the UI, run the following command:
+To run the UI locally, run the following command:

 ```bash
 make ui